vert-pjoubert/goth-template/README.md

 - The light theme shows the dark theme button and hides the light theme button.
 - The dark theme shows the light theme button and hides the dark theme button.

-#### 7. **Form Handling and AJAX**

-**Form Submissions**

-- Forms, like the theme change form, use standard POST submissions to update preferences.
-- HTMX attributes are used to enhance forms where asynchronous behavior is needed.

-**Event Listeners**

-- Event listeners, such as for unauthorized responses, are added to handle specific scenarios dynamically.
-- These listeners enhance user experience by providing immediate feedback and actions without requiring full page reloads.